 attendance at the opening ceremonies of The International Exhibition of 1876 on May 10 in Fairmont Park, also known as the Centennial Grounds.
 Hannah Ann Zell's scrapbook, now in the collections of the Philadelphia Museum of Art, contains a telegraph from Elizabeth Duane Gillispie to Miss Zell, requesting her attendance at the groundbreaking ceremony for the Women's Pavilion (shown in Figure 29).
 The scrapbook even includes remnants of soil, which she preserved from the "first spade full" at the groundbreaking ceremony (shown in Figure 29).
-Mars.
-Gillispie's position as President of The Women's Centennial Committee (Figure 30) was no doubt at least partly based on her place in society as the great granddaughter of Founding Father, Benjamin Franklin.
+Mrs. Gillispie's position as President of The Women's Centennial Committee (Figure 30) was no doubt at least partly based on her place in society as the great granddaughter of Founding Father, Benjamin Franklin.
 As a result, it appears that Miss Zell had great reverence for Mrs. Gillispie.
-During her time as Chairman of the 22nd Ward, she organized and attended numerous events, including, but not limited to "The Presentation of Flags;" The Opening Ceremonies of The International Exhibition in 1876; The Opening Ceremonies of The International Exhibition of 1877; etc. 45
+During her time as Chairman of the 22nd Ward, she organized and attended numerous events, including, but not limited to "The Presentation of Flags;" The Opening Ceremonies of The International Exhibition of 1877; etc.